Future Acts, Mining and Exploration Unit

-The NQLC’s Engagement and Development Support Team is comprised of our PBC Support Unit and Future Act, Mining and Exploration (FAME) Unit.
+The NQLC’s Engagement and Development Support Team is comprised of the PBC Support Unit (PBCSU) and Future Acts, Mining and Exploration (FAME) Unit.

 The FAME Unit is staffed with Legal Officers, Project Officers and Administration Officers.